google/docsy/userguide/content/en/docs/_index.md

 If you have a very large documentation project, our example site structure may not be sufficient either, though you can still use our theme, possibly with heavier customization.

+If you'd like to use Docsy's layouts but prefer to use Jekyll, [vsoch](https://github.com/vsoch) has created a [Docsy Jekyll port](https://github.com/vsoch/docsy-jekyll) that includes many of Docsy's features (though as this is a separate project it won't be automatically updated along with Docsy).

 ## Ready to get started?

 Find out how to build and serve your first site in [Getting Started](./getting-started/).
 Or visit the [example site](https://example.docsy.dev) and [its repo](https://github.com/google/docsy-example) and start exploring!